+Donation and Family Advocates are an integral part of our mission.
+They meet with families of potential donors on the most tragic day of their lives, and offer the opportunity to save lives through the priceless gift of organ donation.
 The primary function of the Donation & Family Advocate is to present the donation option to families, answer questions and inspire them to say yes to donation in a manner that supports Gift of Hope’s mission.

 Compensation range for this position is $71,500 - $80,000 annually